EmilyGraceSeville7cf/javascript-structure-validator/README.md

 ## Wrapper libraries

 Wrapper libraries are small additions to this library.
-They usually are not published to Git and have very stable and small API.
+They usually are not published to GitHub and have very stable and small API.
 There is no separate README page documentation available for them, their possibilities are discoverable via IntelliSence.